tazbinahad/personal_todo_list/README.md

 - `src/icons/`: Contains SVG icons used in the application.
 - `src/modules/TodoList/`: Contains the main logic for the Todo List feature.
   - `CreateTodo/`: Contains the logic for creating new todos.
-  - `Task/`: Contains the logic for individual tasks in the Todo List.
+  - `Task/`: Contains the logic for individual tasks in the Todo List, including marking tasks as completed.
   - `index.tsx`: Contains the main TodoList component.
 - `src/types/`: Contains TypeScript type definitions used in the application.
 - `src/utils/`: Contains utility functions and constants.